u1035/vbox-vm-backup/README.md

 </ArrayOfVMInfo>
 ```

-There are two example VMs - XMPPServer and WebServer (these are VM names in VirtualBox Control Panel).
+There are three example VMs - XMPPServer, WebServer and Mini Windows XP machine (these are VM names in VirtualBox Control Panel).
+You can also use VM UUID instead of name.

 So program copies files from `C:\Users\user\Desktop\VMs\XMPPServer` to `D:\XMPPServer_Date-Time`